nathanramoscfa/pycgapi/docs/source/index.rst

 Overview
 ========
 ``pycgapi`` is an unofficial Python wrapper for the CoinGecko API (V3).
-It's designed to process API endpoint responses to easy-to-use ``pandas`` DataFrames.
+It's designed to process API endpoint responses into easy-to-use ``pandas`` DataFrames wherever possible.
 From simple price checks to complex historical data analysis, ``pycgapi`` facilitates seamless integration with the CoinGecko API.
 For more information on the official CoinGecko API, please refer to their `documentation <https://www.coingecko.com/api/documentation>`_.